The Little Clown: Plot

-As described in various film magazine reviews, Pat (Minter) has been born and brought up in a travelling circus.
-Her parents died when she was young, and Toto the clown (Edwards), who acted as her adoptive father when she was younger, now hopes to marry her as she has come of age.
+As described in various film magazine reviews, Pat has been born and brought up in a travelling circus.
+Her parents died when she was young, and Toto the clown, who acted as her adoptive father when she was younger, now hopes to marry her as she has come of age.

-When the circus stops in a Southern town, Dick Beverly (Mulhall), a young man from an aristocratic family, falls in love with Pat.
+When the circus stops in a Southern town, Dick Beverly, a young man from an aristocratic family, falls in love with Pat.
 Having recently argued with his father, he runs away to join the circus with her as a rider.
 His parents see him performing in the circus and insist that he returns home with them, which he refuses to do until Pat is allowed to join him.

 Dick's snobbish parents do not regard Pat as a suitable match for their son, but they agree to his request, hoping that Pat will struggle to adapt to an upper-class lifestyle and that Dick will thus realise that she will not make a good wife.
 Pat tries her best to rise to the demands of the strict social rules imposed by her prospective parents-in-law, but their lack of approval is clear.

 One day when Dick's parents are out of the house, Pat's circus "family" calls to visit her.
-Dick's younger brother Roddy (Coffey) adds liquor to their drinks, and when Dick's parents return they are appalled by the drunken behaviour and throw the circus folk out of the house.
+Dick's younger brother Roddy adds liquor to their drinks, and when Dick's parents return they are appalled by the drunken behaviour and throw the circus folk out of the house.
 Indignant at the way that the Beverleys have treated her friends, Pat goes with them.

 Pat is at the point of accepting Toto's proposal when Roddy confesses to his prank on the circus folk.
 Dick chases after Pat to confess his love and beg her forgiveness, and Toto gives up his claim on her, leaving Pat and Dick free to wed.

 The April 9th, 1921 edition of Motion Picture News lists a musical cue sheet for the film.